San Francisco Apartment Loans in 2025

-At Select Commercial, we specialize in San Francisco apartment building loan financing.
-Our team is dedicated to offering the most competitive rates and tailored solutions for multifamily investments in the area.
-If you're interested in a multifamily loan outside of San Francisco, be sure to check out our California multifamily loans page.
-For comprehensive rates on all loan products available across the 48 states, visit our commercial mortgage rate page, where we offer competitive rates for loans starting at $1,500,000.
+At Select Commercial, we specialize in San Francisco apartment loan solutions, including apartment building loan options and apartment building financing.
+Our team of experienced apartment lenders is dedicated to offering competitive rates and tailored programs for apartment investments in the area.
+For comprehensive rates on all loan products available across the 48 states, visit our commercial mortgage rates page, where we offer competitive rates for loans starting at $1,500,000.
+Explore our insights below on the 2025 San Francisco apartment loan market.

 • A commercial mortgage broker with over 30 years of lending experience